 However, existing DKT models have an essential problem; they need skill-tags predefined by human experts that show the required skills to solve each question.
 In existing DKT, question-space answers are translated into tag-space answers based on a human-defined rule and input into the DKT model.
 Such a knowledge tracing method, which implicitly depends on the human labeling, presents several problems.
-One is that the skill-tag quality affects the model's performance, that is, DKT cannot model student proficiency well if the skill-tags are not well-organized.
-Another is that DKT cannot be applied to data that have no skill-tags, which is often the case with real-world data.
+One is that the skill-tag quality affects the model's performance, because if the skill-tags are not well-organized, DKT cannot model student proficiency well.
+Another problem is that DKT cannot be applied to data that have no skill-tags, which is often the case with real-world data.

-In this paper, we propose a first end-to-end DKT model, which does not depend on humanpredefined skill-tags.
-Regarding the translation of questions into tags as reducing the questionspace dimension by a binary embedding matrix, we introduce a new Q-Embedding Model, which learns the matrix to help predict student proficiency purely from the student question-answer logs only.
+In this paper, we propose a first end-to-end DKT model, which does not depend on human-predefined skill-tags.
+Regarding the translation of questions to tags as multiplication of a binary matrix, we introduce a new Q-Embedding Model, which learns the matrix to help predict student proficiency purely from the student question-answer logs only.
 In addition to the above extension, this paper also presents two techniques to learn a better question-embedding matrix: reconstruction regularization of question-space and tag-space and sparse regularization of the question-embedding matrix.
 In this study, we empirically validate that effective question-embedding is learnable using two open datasets of math exercise.